From the Dean

 This is a professional skills workshop on all aspects of deposition practice, a mainstay of civil litigation.
 The goal is to enhance your understanding of the rules governing depositions and to develop your skills in taking and defending depositions.
 Topics include: deciding which persons to depose, preparing and deposing lay and expert witnesses, making appropriate objections, defending lay and expert witnesses at deposition and using depositions at trial.

-LAW 7726.
-Workshop: Drafting and Negotiating Business Contracts.
+LAW 7727.
+Workshop: Drafting the Wisconsin Real Estate Transaction.
 2 cr. hrs.

 LAW 7730.
 Workshop: Environmental Practice.
 2-3 cr. hrs.

 This variable topic workshop will enhance students' skills relating to air and water pollution laws, natural resources and hazardous materials.